Code-Institute-Submissions/thrill-seekers/README.md

 | Park Page Rating Update2       | <details><summary>Park Page Rating Update2</summary><img src="./documentationfiles/wireframes/parkpage-rating-update2.png"></details>           |
 | Park Page no Rating Create     | <details><summary>Park Page no Rating Create</summary><img src="./documentationfiles/wireframes/parkpage-no-rating.png"></details>              |

+## Features
+### Implemented features
+#### User account management
+- Sign up: Users can create an account on the website to rate items and create a bucket list of parks they want to visit.
+- Sign in: Users can log in to their Thrill Theeker account with their registered email and password to access personalised features.
+- Sign out: Users can log out of their account.
+This way they are only logged in when they are actually using the site, making it safer to use.
+- Profile update: Users can update their profile information and publish some personal details if they wish.

+#### Park article review management
+- Create a park article: Superuser, staff of the website operator can create a park article.
+This contains a photo, some facts about the park and an evaluation of the park by the author.
+- View park articles: All users on the website can view park articles without logging in.
+All parks are listed one below the other in the overview on the homepage.
+By clicking on the link in the park name and in the park image, you can access the park details page.
+- Update park articles: The creator of the article can update it, add content to make changes or additions.
+- Delete park article: Creators can delete their own articles if they are no longer relevant because, for example, the park has been permanently closed.

+### Future Features